Samizo-AITL/openlane-guide/README.md

 - ❌ OpenLane option reference
 - ❌ “Latest version” chasing guide

-If you want theory or syntax, plenty of resources already exist.
+If you want syntax or theory, plenty of resources already exist.

 This guide focuses on **operational survival**.